-Q: Oh, sorry.
-Sherry Hartley (sp), Congressman Hastings' office.
+QUESTIONER.
+Sherry Hartley [sp], Congressman Hastings' office.

-I'm wondering if you could expand on the ATUs and specifically if they're collaborating on counterproliferation.
+Peter, I'm wondering if you could expand on the OSCE Action Against Terrorism Units and specifically if they're collaborating on counterproliferation.
 And I'm looking towards WMD dual-use technologies, emergent technologies, if you uncovered any of that aspect.

-NEUMANN: I can answer that very briefly.
+Dr. NEUMANN.
+I can answer that very briefly.
 Yes, it is amongst the list of things that they do, but it's probably fair to say that in the last three or four years that was not one of their priorities.
-So there were not a lot of activities in that area even though it is within their remit.
+There were not a lot of activities in that area even though it is within their remit.
 And if there was a lot of interest from member states, they would start doing that again.
 But right now, there's not a lot of activity.

-TIERSKY: Let me ask our panelists for their final thoughts, and maybe I'll frame this this way: At the risk of asking you for a forecast, I'm going to ask you for a kind of a forecast.
+Mr. TIERSKY.
+Let me ask our panelists for their final thoughts, and maybe I'll frame this this way: At the risk of asking you for a forecast, I'm going to ask you for a kind of a forecast.
 What's the best-case scenario for international cooperation on countering radicalization?
 And what's the worst-case scenario?
 What are the consequences therein?

-Well, we'll have Peter be our final speaker on this, so I'll ask Seamus or Matt take us to your thoughts.
+Well, we'll have Peter be our final speaker on this, so I'll ask Seamus or Matt, take us to your thoughts.

-HUGHES: OK, so what's the best-case scenario?
+Mr. HUGHES.
+OK, so what's the best-case scenario?
 Best-case scenario, everything works out.
-No, the best-case scenario is some sort of patchwork of CV programs where, you know, what works in Austria can then be translated to what happens in U.K. and having some level of that type of information sharing in a more systematic and comprehensive way.
+No, the best-case scenario is some sort of patchwork of CV programs where what works in Austria can then be translated to what happens in U.K. and having some level of that type of information sharing in a more systematic and comprehensive way.

-The worst-case scenario is kind of what I lined out.
-My opening statement, which is CV becomes the cause of and solution to all the world's problems and it becomes this catch-all phrase where, you know, that the issues that Peter laid out in Turkey become, you know, 10-fold in other countries too, and we see that play out, whether you're looking at Russia or other places like that.
+The worst-case scenario is kind of what I lined out in my opening statement, which is CV becomes the cause of and solution to all the world's problems and it becomes this catch-all phrase where the issues that Peter laid out in Turkey become tenfold in other countries too, and we see that play out, whether you're looking at Russia or other places like that.
 And so this question of definitions and this question of kind of all singing from the same sheet of music I think is quite important when it comes to CV.

-LEVITT: So the bottom line is that this is not a situation that we can arrest, shoot or kill our way out of alone, and so in a best-case scenario we are brave enough to try and fail, and learn from those lessons and try again.
+Mr. LEVITT.
+The bottom line is that this is not a situation that we can arrest, shoot or kill our way out of alone, and so in a best-case scenario we are brave enough to try and fail, and learn from those lessons and try again.
 I see many more examples of that in Europe than I do here.
 And if I can be perfectly blunt, it's largely because on Capitol Hill there isn't much of an appetite on any side of the aisle.
 It's just not our political culture in this country for tolerance of failure.
-And when our report came out and we briefed all kinds of committees and we briefed the, you know, departments, when we briefed the committees in particular, a lot of them said, well, can you show me metrics of success.
+When our report came out and we briefed all kinds of committees and we briefed the departments, when we briefed the committees in particular, a lot of them said, well, can you show me metrics of success.
 I said, well, we'd need to actually try something which we could then measure.
 So, well, why should I fund something that I don't know will work?
 And I said why do we ever.
 We do things.
 And it was a little bit of a circular process, and that funding has not been forthcoming.